jfdev001/miniWeather/README.md

 # Introduction
 There are four main directories in MiniWeather: (1) a Fortran source directory; (2) a C source directory; (3) a C++ source directory; and (4) a documentation directory.
-We here focus on Fortran, but also provide information for optional exploration.
+We here focus on Fortran, but also provide information for optional exploration with C and C++.

 ## Fluid State Variables